Okipa/laravel-brickables/README.md

 This package allows you to associate content bricks to Eloquent models and provides a full and customizable admin panel to manage them.

-This package is shipped with a few pre-built brickables.
+This package is shipped with few pre-built brickables.
 You can use them as is but you definitely should consider them as examples: customizing them or create new ones has been designed to be simple as hell ! :fire:

 ## Compatibility